Lexogen-Tools/corall_analysis/README.md

 # Pipeline set-up

+## Download Mix² RNA-Seq Data Analysis Software

+Before you do any of the other steps for the pipeline set-up, you need to download Mix² from https://www.lexogen.com/mix-analysis-software/ and extract the binary with the name mix-square to the main folder of this repository.

 ## Using installation in local miniconda environment

 If your miniconda environment is located in ~/miniconda3 you can, for instance, install the pipeline in your local environment with